krabberod/Myxomycetes/primers/README.md

 # Primerdesign
 - Challenge: To design primers specifically for myxomycetes, suitable for long-read (PacBio) sequencing.
-There are some primers published that cover the first part of 18S, but we lack a match in 28S.
+There are some primers published that cover the first part of 18S, but we lack a candidate in 28S.

 ## Forward
 | Primer         | Sequence 5' -> 3'            | Taxonomic range                                                                                       |